GallagherSecurity/cc-rest-docs/training/README.md

 LEDs) under two licences.
 The RESTStatus licence lets you see their status and some basic configuration, and the RESTOverrides licence lets you send overrides to them.
 So you can open doors, run macros, disarm fence and alarm zones, toggle outputs, and so on.
-Version 8.10 added inputs (switches).
+Version 8.10 added inputs, which are often connected to physical devices such as reed switches and infrared sensors.
 Version 8.30 added a method `/api/items/updates` which lets you monitor several items with one connection.
 Version 8.50 added operator groups, schedules, and day categories.

 Note that the REST API does not let you create, edit, or delete any of these items except schedules.
 The configuration client is still the place for that.